Cover: Psychology, 7th Edition by Daniel Schacter; Daniel Gilbert; Matthew Nock; Laurie Santos

 Achieve – Learn Psychology.
 Build Skills for Life.

-• Foundational Skills Modules for note-taking, time management, and study strategies
+• Foundational Skills Modules (AI ethics, AI basics, note-taking, time management, using APA style and reading research)

-• Data Literacy Activities across visual data, ethics, methods, and statistics
+• Data Literacy Activities (visual data, ethics, methods, statistics)

 Success Stories